looker-open-source/admin_power_pack/README.md

 ## Developing

 Clone this repository

-Check that you have the node version listed in the `.node-version` file Run `yarn install` to install dependencies
+Check that you have the node version listed in the `.node-version` file.

+Run `yarn install` to install dependencies.

-Run `yarn start` to start the dev server
+Run `yarn start` to start the dev server.

 Follow the installation instructions, pointing the LookML project manifest to your dev server url instead.